Beginner 16 Week Marathon Training Schedule

 You're readiness can be subject to many different things.

-Here are some of the questions I recommend asking yourself:
+some questions I recommend asking yourself:

 • Do you have time to train?